FactJack/Prompt-Engineering/README.md

 - Checks for duplicates using file size and SHA-256 hashing to save space.
 - Uses `rsync` for efficient, incremental file transfers.
 - Includes a progress bar for user-friendly monitoring.
-- Optimized for single-threaded execution, suitable for low-end systems.
+- Optimized for single-threaded execution, suitable for low-end systems, or background run.
+- Ready for adjacent operating system optimization (RaspberryPy, Linux, Third Party devices).
 - Detailed logging for debugging and tracking.

 ## Prerequisites